About academic integrity

 - nurture these values in their students

-Please read the University of Auckland Student Charter.
+Please read the University of Auckland Student Charter (updated version available in 2019).

 As a student of the University of Auckland, you are a member of a distinguished academic community.
 We are committed to providing all the support you need to understand what working to a high level of academic integrity means for you.